Offering curriculum specific programs for grades JK – 12

 - Pencils only; no pens

-- Students must be accompanied by an adult at all times
+- Children/Students should be accompanied by an adult at all times

-- Parent chaperones accompanying school groups are expected to assume an active supervisory role.
+- Adult chaperones accompanying school groups are expected to assume an active supervisory role

 School groups may also reserve the use of the lunchroom.
 The lunchroom allows seating for up to 48 people